 In the desert, structures and remnants of lives don’t ever go away completely.
 The skeletons of abodes, fences, abandoned recreational vehicles, old barns can be seen dotting the landscape amongst the tumbleweeds and creosote.
 I first noticed this when I spent two years driving back and forth across the country in my motor home.
-I traversed Interstate 40 and Interstate 10, mustang yellow land contrasted by blue, blue skies flashing by at sixty or sixty-five miles and hour.
+I traversed Interstate 40 and Interstate 10, sun-bright yellow land contrasted by blue, blue skies flashing by at sixty or sixty-five miles an hour.
 I travelled less used byways and county roads at a much more leisurely pace through Arizona, New Mexico, and Texas, slowing to gawk at derelict motels or restaurants abandoned alongside the road.

 Several months ago, I decided to park the motorhome, buy a trailer and settle down in one spot, Lakewood, New Mexico.
-I thought I was in the middle of a couple hundred acres of grazing cattle and about three miles from the nearest highway.
+I was now in the middle of a couple hundred acres of grazing cattle and about two miles from the nearest highway.
 I can cross over a set of railroad tracks to get to the little post office set up in a trailer but there are no buildings or other businesses to speak of.
 At least I didn’t think there were.
 The reasons I picked the spot had nothing to do with the history or the landscape but when I learned about the thriving community that was this place a hundred years ago, I was hooked.

-Now the freight trains just blare the horn and pass through during the night.
+Now the freight trains just blare their horn and pass through during the night.
 But there was a passenger stop along the route at Lakewood, originally called McMillan, with a saloon, drug store, and post office, in the late 1890s (http://genealogytrails.com/newmex/eddy/dayton.html).

 In 1911, The Lakewood Canning Factory was built.
 The building is still standing although the business closed permanently in 1922.
 I’ve driven around trying to find the remains of other town buildings but it’s all private property now with secured gates.